 - 2. Be aware of any acoustic shadow conditions where a diver can be hidden by an obstruction and not visible to the Topside Modem. - 3.
 Please note that tracking will jump around a little due to multi-path signal (the acoustic signal bouncing and splitting when it encounters a hard surface).
 The Diver6 System can usually cope with this. - 4.
-It is a good idea to turn the power setting down on the Diver Modem to setting level 5 (0.25 W) when operating in a swimming pool this will limit the signal strength and therefore the extent of the multi path interference (i.e. the relatively weak bounced signals have less of a chance to dominate the data signal). - 5.
-The Topside Modem should be placed at a depth of approximately 0.6m (2 feet) and should always (where possible) be at a lesser depth than the diver. - 6.
+The Topside Modem should be placed at a depth of approximately 0.6m (2 feet) and should always (where possible) be at a lesser depth than the diver. - 5.
 Try to set up the Diver6 System in an area where: - a.
 It is clear of where the divers will be entering and exiting the water. - b.
 It is close to, but not on top of, where the Dive Master will be stationed an area where the Dive Master can run the dive operation and also easily access the Diver6 System monitoring computer. - c.
 It is somewhere other observers can see the Diver6 System in operation, the diver in the water as well as the screen of the tablet computer.